nebula-plugins/gradle-extra-configurations-plugin/README.md

 This plugin allows dependencies to be declared with a configuration or attribute not available in Gradle core.

 * `provided` - We recommend the built in `compileOnly` configuration for Gradle releases that support it.
-Incompatible with Gradle versions 3.4 and later and will fail to apply
+Incompatible with Gradle versions 3.4 and later and will warn it does nothing
 * `optional`

 The following publishing plugins support the correct handling when generating the relevant metadata: